jondarrer/warmup-api/README.md

 ## Developing

+### Regenerating the schema

-### The schema, located at [./warmup-schema.graphql](./warmup-schema.graphql) can be regenerated at any time by running:
+The schema, located at [./warmup-schema.graphql](./warmup-schema.graphql) can be regenerated at any time by running:

 ```sh
 npm run create-warmup-schema